omrzgit/scrcpy_auto_script/README.md

 This is a Windows Batch Script designed to simplify the connection and launch of the scrcpy screen mirroring tool https://github.com/Genymobile/scrcpy

+Will fork and contribute after it matures a little.

 this script primarily focusing on automated Wi-Fi connections.

 ✨ Features